Uranus's influence on Neptune's exterior mean motion resonances: Discussion

 The observed semimajor axis distribution of TNOs that are stably in Neptune's distant resonances and those on stable orbits that are near but \textit{not} in resonance provide powerful constraints on the migration history of the planets.
 The stable distant resonant TNOs are likely scattering TNOs that stuck to the resonances while Neptune was still migrating and were pushed into more stable phase space.
 The strength of the resonances during migration, and thus the probability of sticking to them and being captured, varies depending on the N:U period ratio (Figure~\ref{fig:average-strengths}).
 Thus the relative populations of captured TNOs across a wide range of Neptune's distant resonances will be a sensitive probe of the period ratio history of the two planets, though the observed populations are a combination of stable and transiently resonant objects \citep[e.g.][]{Crompvoets:2022} that must be disentangled.
-The non-resonant TNOs on stable (i.e., not scattering orbits) sunward of these distant resonances are often interpreted as resonant drop-outs.
-These could be TNOs that stuck to the resonances and evolved through secular interactions to low-enough eccentricities to be left behind as Neptune migrated \citep[e.g.][]{Gomes:2005}.
-They also could have been dropped from resonance by discrete jumps in Neptune's semimajor axis during migration as Neptune interacted with the most massive planetestimals in the pre-migration disk \citep[e.g.][]{Nesvorny:2016,Kaib:2016,Lawler:2019}.
-The sensitivity of Neptune's resonance strengths to the N:U period ratio hints at an additional possibility: resonance drop-outs could also occur if the two planets approach too closely to their mutual 2:1 resonance during migration.
-While our investigation only focused on the low-$q$ population, and Neptune's distant resonances at the present-day N:U period ratio remain strong for the higher-$q$ orbits associated with the resonance drop-outs, the destabilization of Neptune's resonances is very dramatic as the planets approach their mutual resonance; it is likely that Neptune's resonances would be significantly weaker even for those lower-$e$ orbits.